Ghozayel/Lextale/README.md

 - ID: each ID must have 60 entries, e.g. ID *1987* repeated 60 times, with 40 IDs per time (=2400 rows).
 - answer: a variable of 0/1, with 2400 rows.

+Running this function exports/saves a file named 'lex.scores.csv' to your directory.
 *Please note both columns names are case-sensitive.
 Using this function returns the scores of 40 participants in one lex-click!
 Future work will be on accepting and open number of scores, and on accepting Yes/No in the argument.*